davideliaspalacio/davideliaspalacio/README.md

 ###

 <p align="left">
-I'm a Software Engineer from Colombia 🇨🇴<br><br>
+Software Engineer from Colombia 🇨🇴 with 2.5+ years of experience building <b>production-grade web and Web3 applications</b>.<br><br>

-- 🔭 I’m currently working as a Software Engineer building production-grade Web3 and fintech products<br>
-- 🏗️ Part of a core team that scaled a multi-tenant platform processing millions of dollars in monthly transactions<br>
-- ⚙️ Strong focus on frontend architecture, performance, and long-term maintainability<br>
+I’ve worked on a multi-tenant platform processing <b>millions of dollars in monthly transaction volume</b>, taking ownership of frontend architecture, performance, and scalability as the product grew.<br><br>

-- 🌐 I collaborate closely with product, backend, and blockchain teams<br>
+I work closely with product, backend, and blockchain teams to ship features used daily in production, with a strong focus on clean architecture, UX, and long-term maintainability.
-- 📚 Currently deepening my knowledge in Web3, smart contract interactions, and scalable frontend systems<br>
-- ⚡ In my free time, I enjoy learning new technologies, improving my architecture skills, and building side projects
 </p>

 ###

-<h3 align="left">🛠 Language and tools</h3>
+<h3 align="left">🛠 Tech Stack</h3>

 ###